Published on 06-Jul-2020

 • Ultrasonic Testing is a non-destructive testing method that uses high-frequency sound waves to inspect materials for hidden flaws without causing damage.

-• The process involves transmitting ultrasonic waves into the material, receiving echoes or reflections, and analyzing the data to detect and characterize defects such as cracks, voids, and thickness variations.
+• The process involves transmitting ultrasonic waves into the material, receiving echoes or reflections, and analysing the data to detect and characterise defects such as cracks, voids, and thickness variations.